Wetting Agents – Are You Buying Trouble?

 Conventional wetting agents are usually alcohol or petroleum distillates, such as polyacrylamides.
-Polyacrylamides are commonly used on an industrial scale in irrigation water allegedly to improve the absorption of water by soils and to reduce soil erosion.
+Polyacrylamides are commonly used on an industrial scale in irrigation water to (in theory) improve the absorption of water by soils and to reduce soil erosion.

-Wetting agents are now commonly used in commercial potting mixes which are not certified organic.
+Wetting agents are now almost universally included in commercial potting mixes which are not certified organic.
 Potting mixes are primarily bark based and water-repellant when dry.
 If you can find potting mixes using coir, these have a better long term performance because they don’t lose bulk as quickly as bark-based potting mix, and they don’t form a thick, gluey sludge that can block drainage holes, allowing pots to fill with water.
 Pots filled with water become anaerobic and this kills plant roots.
 But even coir-based potting mixes may contain wetting agents.

 Polyacrylamides and other synthetic wetting agents are prohibited under organic standards.
 But natural wetting agents, including soaps, saponins and microbial wetting agents are allowed in organic gardens because they are beneficial and sustainable.

 Organic-certified wetting agents are genuinely and readily biodegradable.
-I make my own agar agar-based wetting agent and also use ‘Eco-hydrate’ manufactured by Organic Crop Protectants.
-‘Eco-hydrate’ contains organic humectants and organic surfactants – natural compounds.
+I make my own agar agar-based wetting agent, and I also use ‘Eco-hydrate’ manufactured by Organic Crop Protectants.
+‘Eco-hydrate’ contains organic humectants and organic surfactants and these are natural compounds.